nklabs/libnklabs/target/st/README.md

 includes the header files for the entire STM32 HAL.
 So this one header file is all that you need to include in your own code.

-Unfortunately, STM32CubeMX does give us a way to provide user defined names for peripherals.
+Unfortunately, STM32CubeMX does not give us a way to provide user defined names for peripherals.
 Therefore we modify Core/Inc/main.h to include bindings between the periphers we expect to exist and the ones actually used.
 The following code is thus added to Core/Inc/main.h: